Panama spoils its visitors with cosmopolitan cities, incredible stretches of sand and wild countryside that is a gift to adventure tourism.

 2. If you only intend to visit western Panama, consider flying into Costa Rica

 Many of Panama’s best attractions lay in the western provinces of Chiriquí and Bocas del Toro.
-If you don’t intend to travel beyond these areas, it’s sometimes (but not always) more economical to fly to San José in Costa Rica and then travel overland to Panama, especially if you're a backpacker.
+If you don’t intend to travel beyond these areas, it’s sometimes (but not always) more affordable to fly to San José in Costa Rica and then travel overland to Panama, especially if you're a backpacker.

 The direct bus from San José to the international border at Paso Canoas (on the edge of Chiriquí) is an hour or so longer than the bus from Panama City to David (the second-largest city in Panama and capital of Chiriquí).
 You’ll have to pass through immigration, which can be time-consuming.